-Figure 41: Functional Area 1 - Human Settlements Projects
+Figure 89: Functional Area 1 - Human Settlements Projects

-Figure 42: Functional Area 1 - Intensification areas
+Figure 90: Functional Area 1 - Intensification areas

-Figure 43: Functional Area 1 - Human Settlement Strategic Development Areas
+Figure 91: Functional Area 1 - Strategic Development Areas and major projects

 A number of social infrastructure facilities are required within this FA.
 The Hillcove mixed use development makes provision for 100 frail care suites and facilities, a 300-bed private hospital, 1 primary school and 4 other community facilities.
 Msunduzi Municipality acquired 89ha for a new cemetery.
 It is anticipated that this cemetery will provide sufficient occupancy until 2050.
 Note that more than one facility may be required per Ward.